-If you have a loved one who is incarcerated and is scheduled to appear before the San Antonio Parole Board, please call the parole attorney at The Law Office of E.R.
+If you have a loved one who is incarcerated and is scheduled to appear before the San Antonio Parole Board, please call the parole attorney at The Law Office of Dr. E.R.
 Báez or fill out an online contact form for a free consultation.
 The parole process can be confusing and intimidating for both the offender and their support system, so we always make ourselves available to answer any questions you may have.
 Contact our law office today for free consultation.

 “How do I find a recently arrested person in San Antonio?”

 Finding out where someone went after they were arrested can be difficult, and you may have to access websites online or make several phone calls.
 However, it can be a good start to visit the Magistrate’s Office Search Website to find information or call the Magistrate’s Office at 210-335-6111.
 If you have the inmate’s SID or System Identification Number you may call Central Filing (Misdemeanor Records) at 210-335-2238 or contact Felony Records’ District Clerk at 210-335-2591.

 “Can I represent myself in a San Antonio criminal case trial?”

 San Antonio law allows you to represent yourself before the court under certain criteria.
 However, we highly advise against it.
 Do not risk your future!
 You need a criminal defense attorney who can protect your legal rights and has the necessary experience in providing an exceptional defense strategy on your behalf.
 Call our criminal defense firm to represent you for any criminal charges you may be facing.

 “What is a bench warrant?”

 When a person fails to appear in court on a specific date after receiving a notice or order to appear, a bench warrant is usually issued.
 The person is subject to arrest once the warrant is issued.